pubnub/eon-chart/readme.md

 ```

 That's it!
 Now you can publish messages to the same ```channel``` and they'll render in the graph.

-Make sure your messages are in the format that C3 expects!
-For example:

 ```js
 var pubnub = PUBNUB.init({